 - The Chop House

 Town centre.
 There are two.
 They’re slightly different.
 Big bits of meat done well, a classic in the “where do I take visiting relatives?” genre.
 See also, The Oak Bistro

 Town centre.
 Noodles.
 Noodles in soup, noodles fried with stuff, noodles served quickly and inexpensively at large shared tables.
 It’s a noodle bar.
 It does noodles.
 Seriously,what do you want from me here?
 It’s a reliable standard.

 Central-ish.
 Greek bistro with an eye on fresh produce.
 Good mezze selection and grilled classics.

 - Sticks n Sushi

 Town centre.
-Technically a chain, but only in London & Copenhagen.
+It’s a chain, but so far only in London & Copenhagen.
 A solid sushi restaurant with plenty of not-fish if that’s your bag.
 Stylish and slightly pricey, but with some well-designed set menus.
 They have this great grilled cauliflower appetiser, and the spicy tuna rolls are tasty.
 Review here.

 For lighter bites, lunch, and brunch:

 - Cambridge Cookery